prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ### CONTENT AWARE FILL TOOLS

-The `Clone Stamp`, `Spot Healing Brush` and `Patch` tools are also content-aware fill tools.
+The `Clone Stamp`, `Healing Brush` and `Patch` tools are also content-aware fill tools.
 We use Spot Healing Brush to retouch unwanted dust spots, blemishes, scratches, stray hairs and other small image imperfections.
 In this short video, it introduces these tools to us.
 We will go over all other content-aware tools later in the photo retouching lesson.

 <YouTube
   title="Object Selection Tool"
   url="https://www.youtube.com/embed/aC3eyz7evBo"
 />

-The Adobe tutorials listed below will help enforce your knowledge.
+The Adobe tutorials listed below will renforce your knowledge of those tools.
 - Remove objects with the <a href="https://helpx.adobe.com/photoshop/how-to/clone-stamp-remove-object.html" target=”_blank”>Clone Stamp tool</a>
-- Clean up imperfections with <a href="https://helpx.adobe.com/photoshop/how-to/spot-healing-retouch-imperfections.html" target=”_blank”>Spot Healing Brush tool</a>
+- Retouch photos with the <a href="https://helpx.adobe.com/photoshop/how-to/healing-brush-hide-content.html" target=”_blank”>Healing Brush tool</a>
 - Hide unwanted content with the <a href="https://helpx.adobe.com/photoshop/how-to/patch-tool-replace-content.html" target=”_blank”>Patch Tool</a>